 5. Start working on your abandoned cart program

 Let’s face it.
 If you haven’t started yet, you are unlikely to have your abandoned cart program up and running by Valentine’s Day, so this is a longer-term recommendation.
 Start working on your abandon cart program as soon as possible.
-One dotmailer client was able to cover the entire cost of setting up their abandoned cart with the very first recovery email they sent out.
-In another example, a medium fashion retailer working with dotmailer successfully recovered over £50k per month with its abandoned cart program.
+One dotdigital client was able to cover the entire cost of setting up their abandoned cart with the very first recovery email they sent out.
+In another example, a medium fashion retailer working with dotdigital successfully recovered over £50k per month with its abandoned cart program.
 The success stories are countless…

 Gone are the days of the big Christmas Shopping Season, when just over two months’ trading determined if we had a good year or not.
 As marketers and retailers, we have been really good at creating the next big gift-giving occasion and these seem to get bigger, better and more frequent every year.
 The brands that really succeed however do not rely on this constant stream of ‘important’ days.
-The successful brands build strong, long-lasting customer relationships by using the data they have to deliver relevant emails, which are regarded by subscribers as useful, one-to-one comms rather than generic marketing.
+Successful brands build strong, long-lasting customer relationships by using the data they have to deliver relevant emails, which are regarded by subscribers as useful, one-to-one comms rather than generic marketing.

 To learn more about seasonal email marketing trends, download our Black Friday Hitting the Mark report below: